-The following KSP services are currently unavailable until further notice:
+The following services/events are currently discontinued until further notice:

 We ask for your co-operation in preventing the spread of COVID-19 by complying with our following conditions of entry.
-Please do not attend KSP's premises if:
+Please do not attend our premises if:

 The KSP board of management, staff and volunteers at the Centre hope you stay well and look forward to seeing you soon.